 Christ keeps us leveled headed by saying, do not rejoice over the fact that we have power over wicked spirits, but rejoice knowing we are found written in the Book of Life.

-Remember, we cannot cast out any evil by ourselves, it is our faith through the name of Jesus Christ that makes it happen, (John 15:5).
+Remember, we cannot cast out any evil by ourselves, it is our faith through Jesus Christ that makes it a reality, (John 15:5).